epinio/docs/docs/references/authorization.md

 ### App

-These actions will enable operations on the App commands and resources.
-They will also enable commands related to the AppChart (`epinio app chart`) and the application environment variables.
+These actions enable operations on App commands and resources.
+They also enable commands related to  AppCharts (`epinio app chart`) and application environment variables.

 | Action ID       | Description
 |-----------------|-------------